Absent Subsequences in Words: Combinatorial properties of SAS and MAS

-\begin{proposition} $|\sas(A_k)|\geq |\sas(w)|$ holds for all $w\in \Sigma^\ast$ with $\iota(w)=k$. \end{proposition} \begin{proof} By \cref{sub} it suffices to show that \cref{maxsas} holds for words $w$, such that every arch of $w$ contains every letter exactly once and $r(w)=\varepsilon$.
+\begin{proof} By \cref{sub} it suffices to show that \cref{maxsas} holds for words $w$, such that every arch of $w$ contains every letter exactly once and $r(w)=\varepsilon$.
 So, in this proof, all words we use have each letter of the alphabet exactly once in each arch.
 This means for any $1$-universal word $v$ there is a permutation $\pi$ such that $\pi(v)=v_2$.

 We will show \cref{maxsas} in the following way: if $\iota(w)=1$ then there is a permutation $\pi$ of $\Sigma$ such that $\pi(w)=v_1=A_1$, hence $|\sas(w)|=|\sas(A_1)|$.
 For general $\iota(w)\ge 2$ we let $w_\ell=\ar_w(1)\ar_w(2)\cdots \ar_w(\iota(w) - \ell)$ (with $\iota(w_\ell)=\iota(w)-\ell$) and show that there exists a permutation $\pi$ of $\Sigma$ such that $|\sas(w)|\le |\sas(\pi(w_\ell)A_\ell)|$ for every word $w$ and integer $2\leq\ell\leq \iota(w)$.
 Inductively this shows \cref{maxsas}.